Upcoming structural changes to local government in England: Warwickshire

+Proposals

 In October 2025, Warwickshire County Council voted to support a proposal for the entire county to become a single unitary authority, and for the county to apply to join the West Midlands Combined Authority.
-An alternative proposal by the county's Liberal Democrats would see Warwickshire divided into two unitary authorities, a southern one covering Warwick and Stratford, and a northern one covering Rugby, North Warwickshire and Nuneaton and Bedworth.
+An alternative proposal by the county's Liberal Democrats would see Warwickshire divided into two unitary authorities on a north/south basis.

+Proposals to government were submitted by the following councils on 28 November 2025: